boostorg/msm/include/boost/msm/backmp11/README.md

 - If only a subset needs to be processed, prefer copy_if & transform over fold
 - Selecting a template-based function overload in Mp11 seems more efficient than using enable_if/disable_if

-## TODOs:

-- Consider trying out the tuple impl from SML